VinayKumar939/VinayKumar939/README.md

 Data Scientist
 -------------------------------------------------

-Based on your resume, here’s a **professional and natural GitHub README introduction** tailored to your current role as a Data Scientist focused on RAG chatbots and GenAI:

----

 I'm a Data Scientist with hands-on experience building AI-powered solutions across healthcare, legal, and financial domains.
 My current focus is on **Retrieval-Augmented Generation (RAG) pipelines**, leveraging tools like **LangChain, OpenAI, FAISS**, and **Hugging Face** to enable intelligent document search and question answering.
 I enjoy working at the intersection of **NLP, vector search, and prompt engineering**, and I’ve deployed production-grade applications using **Python, FastAPI, Docker, and AWS**.
 I’m passionate about developing scalable GenAI systems and experimenting with prompt-tuning strategies that reduce hallucinations and improve grounding.
 You’ll find projects here that reflect my work in building chatbots, deploying ML pipelines, and crafting interactive data apps with **Streamlit** and **TensorFlow**.